sygmaprotocol/docs/docs/01-introduction/04-Governance/03-substrate-multisig.md

 - *setFeeHandler* (set Fee handler type for a domain and an asset)
 - *pauseBridge, unpauseBridge* (sygmaBridge) - (pause/unpause the bridge of given destination domain)

 The admin multisig covers a set of super administrative privileges, such as pausing the bridge, that may be required in order to be able to reduce the impact of security incidents.
-As these actions may have significant financial impact, the admin governance process follows a strict off-chain preparation/review and on-chain review/signing.
+As these actions may have significant financial impact, the admin governance process follows a strict off-chain preparation/review and onchain review/signing.

 The Substrate admin multisig is listed at the following proxy addresses:
 - Phala (`44NmbpHjqbz9FcXfVzFUbMFJh5q7qsKAcSTJvFAdYPqQ62Qv`)